 - Go to the Layers tool.

-- Long'press the Draw Mask icon and select Draw Linear Gradient Mask (L) from the drop-down menu or use the keyboard shortcut L.
+- Select Draw Linear Gradient Mask from the footer of the Layers tool or use the keyboard shortcut L.

 - To view the mask as an overlay while drawing the gradient mask, go to the menu and select Layer -> Mask Visibility -> Always Display Mask or use the keyboard shortcut M which will toggle the mask overlay on/off.